Hi, I’m Sam. I love to listen to people’s stories and help them write memoirs that matter.

 I love to witness the light go on inside when someone sees their own extraordinary story for the first time.
 When someone sees their own (wild, crazy, beautiful, happy, sad, depressing, scary, bizarre, adventuresome) story mirrored on the page, the fear of being fully seen and known disappears along with the isolation that keeps them from connecting with others.

-I call this experience memoir magic, and it happens every time.
+I call this experience memoir magic.

 When you work with me, I consciously create and maintain a compassionate and confidential environment in which you can feel safe to dig deep and share freely.
 Through your story we make connections and create a bond as we share the stuff that really matters.